ManifoldScholar/manifold-docusaurus/docs/overview.md

 sidebar_label: Overview
 ---

 Manifold is an open-source publishing platform built by scholars and publishers.
 It's responsive, accessible, intuitive, customizable, and opinionated.
-With Manifold, you can publish to the web materials you already produce.
+With Manifold, you can publish materials you already produce or use it to build something new together with your colleagues and students.
+Manifold is used widely by university presses to publish digital monographs and collected editions, by faculty to publish work-in-progress and open course materials, by students to publish course-related writing and creative projects, and by scholarly collectives to publish journals and archival materials.

 ## Getting Support